-The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.153 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.154 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act155, Section 1-75(d) describes two special cases: the "initial clean coal facility"156 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" ("retrofit clean coal facility").
-Currently, the IPA is unaware of any facility meeting the definition of an "initial clean coal facility" or the proposed expanded definition of a clean coal facility that has announced plans to begin operations within the next five years.
+The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.157 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.158 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act159, Section 1-75(d) describes two special cases: the "initial clean coal facility"160 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities"161 ("retrofit clean coal facility").
+Each of these special cases includes specific processes through which sourcing agreements for the power from the facilities would

-^{153 20} ILCS 3855/1-75(d).
+157 20 ILCS 3855/1-75(d).

-^{154 20} ILCS 3855/1-75(d)(1).
+^{158 20} ILCS 3855/1-75(d)(1).

-^{155 20} ILCS 3855/1-10.
+^{159 20} ILCS 3855/1-10.